GRADUATE PROGRAMS IN DETAIL

 STAGE THREE: PH.D.

-The dissertation defense is a formal oral examination of two hours of the Ph.D. candidate by the dissertation committee, which in the final stage includes the sponsor and four additional readers, of whom two are most likely the members of the original proposal committee, one is an additional Barnard or Columbia faculty member, and one must be a faculty member from another institution.
+The dissertation defense is a formal oral examination of two hours of the Ph.D. candidate by the dissertation committee, which in the final stage includes the sponsor and four additional readers, of whom two are most likely the members of the original proposal committee, one is an additional Barnard or Columbia faculty member, and one must be a faculty member from another department or institution.
 The committee is chosen by the dissertation sponsor in consultation with the candidate.
 The committee votes on the outcome immediately after the defense and informs the candidate.
 For the process, see https://www.gsas.columbia.edu/content/defense-and-evaluation.

 The defense is preceded by the distribution of the dissertation to all members of the committee at a point arranged with the sponsor (usually four to five weeks before the defense) and followed by the deposit of the final, revised version of the dissertation to GSAS at a time depending on the outcome of the defense (usually one month after the defense).
 The DAAF assists the candidate in the process of distributing, defending, and depositing.
 More information about the distribution, defense, and deposit process can be found here.